Arthur Tigers: 1899-1904

 Hockey game results have been found in old newspapers.
 The first observed team called "Tigers" first appeared with a men's lacrosse team in the early 1900s.
 Prior to that, a few teams used the nickname "Arthur's".
 Lacrosse teams first appeared in Arthur about 1870.

 Ice Rinks

 The first hockey teams played on an outdoor rink.
 Location of the rink(s) has not been confirmed.
 The Tigers first recorded home was at 148 Frederick St. This arena sat close to Georgina St. In 1920 the new arena was built on Domville St. This building was torn down in 1977.
 The curling club sits on the property today.
-The current Arthur arena was built in 1978.
+The current Arthur arena was opened in 1978.

 Rivalries

 The Tigers had a big rivalry with the Drayton Comets, through the late 1980s and early 1990s.
 The two towns are located 30 kilometers apart, and the clubs met four times in the playoffs - 1989, 1990, 1991 and 1992.
 Each club won two series.
 In 1990 Drayton defeated the Tigers to advance to the WOAA Grand Championship Final.
 In 1991, Arthur defeated Drayton en route to the WOAA Grand Championship.

 Through the 1950s, 1960s and 1970s strong rivalries were formed with Harriston, Palmerston, Mt.
 Forest and Milverton.

 One of the most famous games was played in the mid-1950s in Arthur.
 A packed house became embroiled in brawl which spilled out onto the ice.
 Fans leaned against the boards when defenceman Ken Elliott became involved in a fight.
 The boards slipped off their hooks, and the fans spilled onto the ice, resulting in the melee.
 Mt.
 Forest eventually managed to retreat to their dressing room.
 Police assisted in helping the visitors leave the arena.